-We’re thrilled to join YCharOS as a member of its new Industry Advisory Committee.
-The Canadian company (named from a truncation of Antibody Characterization through Open Science) is launching a novel approach to solve a major reproducibility crisis in the life sciences.
+IPI is thrilled to join YCharOS as a member of its new Industry Advisory Committee.
+The Canadian company, named from a truncation of Antibody Characterization through Open Science, is launching a novel approach to solve a major reproducibility crisis in the life sciences.

-We all know that researchers are struggling to get reagent antibodies that work in their assays.
+Researchers are struggling to get reagent antibodies that work in their assays.
 And nearly half of all commercial antibodies do not work as advertised.
-As investigators inadvertently publish results that cannot be reproduced in other laboratories, the waste of basic science funding (to the tune of $350M annually) is enormous.
+As investigators inadvertently publish results that cannot be reproduced in other laboratories, the waste of basic science funding — to the tune of $350M annually — is enormous.

 YCharOS will independently test commercially available antibodies side-by-side and publish the results openly.
 Its tests will characterize each antibody, better enabling the scientific community to evaluate the quality of antibodies and the resulting research.